 "Unrestricted Subsidiary" means (1) any Subsidiary of the Company that at the time of determination shall be designated an Unrestricted Subsidiary by the Board of Directors in the manner provided in the Indenture; and (2) any Subsidiary of an Unrestricted Subsidiary.
-On the Original Issue Date, the Unrestricted Subsidiaries include Fantasia (Taiwan) Development Co., Ltd. (台灣花樣年開發 股份有限公司), Fantasia Senior Housing Management Holdings Group Co., Limited, Fantasia Senior Housing Management Group Co., Limited, Fantasia Senior Housing Management Group (HK) Co., Limited, Fantasia Cultural Tourism Management Group (HK) Co., Limited, Fantasia Cultural Tourism Management Group (HK) Co.,
+On the Original Issue Date, the Unrestricted Subsidiaries include Fantasia (Taiwan) Development Co., Ltd. (台灣花樣年開發股份有限公司), Fantasia Senior Housing Management Holdings Group Co., Limited, Fantasia Senior Housing Management Group (HK) Co., Limited, Fantasia Cultural Tourism Management Group (HK) Co., Limited, Fantasia Cultural Tourism Management Group (HK) Co.,

-Limited, Fantasia Commercial Management Holdings Group Co., Limited, Fantasia Commercial Management Group Co., Limited, Fantasia Commercial Management Group (HK) Co., Limited, Fantasia Hotel Management Holdings Group Co., Limited, Fantasia Hotel Management Group (HK) Co., Limited (previously known as Precise Idea Limited), Fantasia Hotel Management Group (HK) Co., Limited (previously known as Fantasia Hotel Management (International) Company Limited), Colour Cloud Holdings Group Co., Limited, Colour Cloud Group Co., Limited, Colour Cloud Group (HK) Co., Limited, Colour Pay Treasure Holdings Group Co., Limited, Colour Pay Group Co., Limited, Colour Pay Group (HK) Co., Limited, Colour Pay Group (HK) Co., Limited, Colour Pay Group (HK) Co., Limited, Trade Dragon Holdings Limited, Tokyo Fantasia Investment Co., Ltd., Fantasia Investment (Singapore) Pte.
+Limited, Fantasia Commercial Management Holdings Group Co., Limited, Fantasia Commercial Management Group Co., Limited, Fantasia Commercial Management Group (HK) Co., Limited, Fantasia Hotel Management Holdings Group Co., Limited, Fantasia Hotel Management Group Co., Limited (previously known as Precise Idea Limited), Fantasia Hotel Management Group (HK) Co., Limited (previously known as Fantasia Hotel Management (International) Company Limited), Colour Cloud Holdings Group Co., Limited, Colour Cloud Group Co., Limited, Colour Cloud Group (HK) Co., Limited, Colour Pay Treasure Holdings Group Co., Limited, Colour Pay Group Co., Limited, Colour Pay Group (HK) Co., Limited, Cai Hua Holdings Limited, Trade Dragon Holdings Limited, Tokyo Fantasia Investment Co., Ltd., Fantasia Investment (Singapore) Pte.
 Ltd., Tong Yuan Holdings Limited, Novel Era Holdings Limited and Treasure Isle Holdings Limited.

-"U.S. Government Obligations" means securities that are (1) direct obligations of the United States of America for the payment of which its full faith and credit is pledged or (2) obligations of a Person controlled or supervised by and acting as an agency or instrumentality of the United States of America the payment of which is unconditionally Guaranteed as a full faith and credit obligation by the United States of America, which, in either case, are not callable or redeemable at the option of the Company thereof at any time prior to the Stated Maturity of the Notes, and shall also include a depository receipt issued by a bank or trust company as custodian with respect to any such U.S. Government Obligation ned by such custodian for the account of the holder of a depository receipt; provided that (except as required by law) such custodian is not authorized to make any deduction from the amount payable to the holder of such depository receipt from any amount received by the custodian in respect of the U.S. Government Obligation or the specific payment of interest on or principal of the U.S. Government Obligation or the specific payment of interest on or principal of the U.S. Government Obligation or the specific payment of interest on or principal of the U.S. Government Obligation or the specific payment of interest on or principal of the U.S. Government Obligation or the specific payment of interest on or principal of the U.S. Government Obligation evidenced by such depository receipt.
+"U.S. Government Obligations" means securities that are (1) direct obligations of the United States of America for the payment of which its full faith and credit is pledged or (2) obligations of a Person controlled or supervised by and acting as an agency or instrumentality of the United States of America the payment of which is unconditionally Guaranteed as a full faith and credit obligation by the United States of America, which, in either case, are not callable or redeemable at the option of the Company thereof at any time prior to the Stated Maturity of the Notes, and shall also include a depository receipt issued by a bank or trust company as custodian with respect to any such U.S. Government Obligation or a specific payment of interest on or principal of any such U.S. Government Obligation held by such custodian is not authorized to make any deduction from the amount payable to the holder of such depository receipt from any amount received by the custodian in respect of the U.S. Government Obligation or the specific payment of interest on or principal of the U.S. Government Obligation evidenced by such depository receipt.